dvz/mybb-dvzHash/README.md

 - ##### Environment variable

   Add a `dvz_hash_password_encryption_keys` environment variable containing ASCII keys separated by semicolons (`;`) to the server configuration.
-Content of middle values can be omitted to provide values for keys with higher IDs.
+Content of some values can be omitted to provide values for keys with higher IDs.

   **Apache** servers:
   ```